apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 Do not upgrade to a plugin version, which requires Maven 4!
 Be aware of this, if you use tools that can automate updates.

-You can use the [versions-maven-plugin's `display-plugin-updates` goal][versionpluginupdate], to see which are the latest available versions of the plugins you use.
+You can use the [versions-maven-plugin's `display-plugin-updates` goal][versionpluginupdate] to see which are the latest available versions of the plugins you use.

-The following example shows the output of the Versions Maven Plugin in a project using the outdated version 3.12.0 of the maven-compiler-plugin.
+The following example shows the output of the Versions Maven Plugin in a project using the outdated version 3.12.0 of the Maven Compiler Plugin.
 As you can see, it shows that with version 3.14.0 there is a Maven 3 compatible update, while the versions 4.0.0-beta-1 and 4.0.0-beta-2 require Maven 4 versions.

 ```